teklynk/twitch_emote_effects/README.md

 **emoteSize=integer**  Choose from 3 different Twitch emote sizes.
 1,2,3 (Small, Medium, Large).

 **command=string**  What event should fire off the effect.
-Defaults are (Raided, Hosted, Cheer, Subscription, Resub).
+Defaults are (Raided, Hosted, Cheer, Subscription, GiftSub, Resub).
 You can also set this as a chat command with example: command=fireworks.
 Chat would then type: !fireworks to trigger the effect.

 **effect=string**  Animation effect to use: explode,explode2